JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-12-build.md

 ## Ensure that JDK 21 is available to IntelliJ

 Ensure you have a Java 21 SDK configured by navigating to **File > Project Structure... > Platform Settings > SDKs**.<br>
-**Note:** In some MacBooks, `Settings` can be found at the "IntelliJ" button of the app menu instead of at "File".
+**Note:** In some MacBooks, `Project Structure` can be found at the "IntelliJ" button of the app menu instead of at "File".

 {% figure caption:"JDKs 11, 14, and 15 shown in available SDKs.
 JDK 21 is missing." %}
 ![Plattform Settings - SDKs](intellij-choose-jdk-adoptopenjdk-on-windows-project-settings.png)